ruby-conferences/rc-org-site/README.md

 ## License

+The design of the site is copyright Cameron Daigle.

+The contents of the `source/news/posts` folder are copyright Jon Allured.

-This project uses the Creative Commons [Attribution-NonCommercial-ShareAlike 4.0 International License][l].
+All other original work uses the Creative Commons [Attribution-NonCommercial-ShareAlike 4.0 International License][l].

 [l]: http://creativecommons.org/licenses/by-nc-sa/4.0/deed.en_US.